I enjoy washing dishes and cleaning the kitchen after eating. Seeing the kitchen and dining area after it’s all done is satisfying.

 It’s become the default in our home.
 My girls have picked up on it over the years.
 They don’t complain.
 They just go.
 We just go.

-We eat, we clean.
+If we eat, we clean.

 I have found that my kids pick up their cues from me.
 If I hate something, they hate it.
 If I like it, they like it.
 This is not true 100% of the time.
 But pretty stinkin’ close.